JAYCEEHERNANDEZ/Capstone_WaterWise/README.md

 For administrators, the Profile Management password action uses **Email OTP only**; the current-password method is intentionally unavailable.

+### Administrator-managed resident passwords

+Regular Admins and Super Admins can optionally assign a new password while editing a resident:

+1. The administrator enters a strong new password in **Edit resident**.
+2. The backend sends a six-digit OTP to the acting administrator's registered email.
+3. The OTP challenge is bound to the acting administrator and selected resident.
+4. Successful verification creates a single-use authorization valid for five minutes.
+5. The consumer update accepts the password only when that authorization matches the same administrator and resident.

+The OTP expires after 10 minutes and allows up to five incorrect attempts.
+Updating the resident's name, username, email, contact number, purok, or account status does not request OTP when the optional password field is blank.

 ### Consumer email change

 Consumers can select **Change email** from the **Account security** section of their Household Profile page.
 WaterWise first sends an OTP to the current registered email.
 After successful verification, the consumer can enter a different complete email address.
 Codes expire after 10 minutes and allow up to five incorrect attempts.